Timoflex001/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5: bash script to display current dir contents with user and group IDs.
 Task 6: bash script that creates a dir.
 Task 7: bash script that moves a file.
+Task 8: bash script that deletes a file.